Punting in Oxford: An Insider’s Guide

 This tour is highly recommended for groups of friends, especially if the idea of punting yourself sounds too much like hard work.

 Okay, so you’re feeling brave enough to tackle the water without a guide?

 Magdalen’s Bridge Boat Rental has a range of vessels for you to explore the Oxford waterways on, including punts and small boats.
-And yes, of course they even have pedalos.
+And yes, of course, they even have pedalos.

-Magdalen’s recommend a couple of routes, the first being north from the boathouse and along past Magdalen College Gardens, where the quaint Oxford countryside awaits.
+Magdalen’s recommends a couple of routes, the first being north from the boathouse and along past Magdalen College Gardens, where the quaint Oxford countryside awaits.
 Or, take a southern route past Oxford’s botanical gardens to Christ Church Meadows – famous for being the location that inspired Lewis Carroll’s Alice in Wonderland.

 Cherwell Boathouse Punting Rental